 Note: Buffers and solvents with increased viscosity will affect the back pressure.
 Reduce the flow rate if necessary.
-See Table 3 or Table 4.
+See Table 3 and Table 3.

 Long term use

 Long term use refers to use where the resin is stable over a long period of time without adverse side effects on its chromatographic performance.